 We offer undergraduates the opportunity to major or minor in music, affording students across the university access to first-rate faculty and providing performance opportunities in a wide range of ensembles.
 Our graduate programs in composition, musicology, ethnomusicology, and music theory have produced leading scholars and award-winning artists.

-All Penn students are invited and encouraged to continue their music making as a member of one of the Music Department’s many ensembles, which are open to all students regardless of major.
+All UPenn students are invited and encouraged to continue their music making as a member of one of the Music Department’s many ensembles, which are open to all students regardless of major.

 Professor Timothy Rommen's class, 'A Borderless Caribbean?: The Creole Geographies of Dominica’s Popular Music' featured in Penn Today